Quake4/MindMiner/Config.md

 * **Enabled** [bool] (true|false) - enable or disable pool for mine.
 * **AverageProfit** [string] - averages a profit on the coins at the specified [time interval](https://github.com/Quake4/HumanInterval/blob/master/README.md).
-* ***EnabledAlgorithms*** [string array] - set of enabled algorithms.
-If the value is null or empty, this means that all algorithms are enabled from the pool otherwise only the specified algorithms are enabled.
+* ***EnabledAlgorithms*** [string array] - set of enabled (prioritized) algorithms.
+If the value is null or empty, this means that all algorithms are enabled from the pool otherwise only the specified algorithms are prioritized.
 * ***DisabledAlgorithms*** [string array] - set of disabled algorithms.
 Always disables the specified algorithms.

 ### Specific for MiningPoolHub